queckezz/koa-views/Readme.md

     this.body = yield this.render('index');
 ```

 otherwise you can `map` an extension to an engine.
-In this case we map all files with the extension `.html` to underscore.
+In this case we map all files with the extension `.html` to underscore:

 ```javascript
 app.use(views('./example', {